miguelmota/miguelmota.github.io/blog/_posts/2015-11-20-generate-self-signed-ssl-certificate.md

 tags: [SSL, TLS, RSA, HTTP, encryption, security, Node.js]
 description:
 ---
-Using HTTPS for your web application is a no-brainer, but sometimes it's not intuitively clear on how to get started on using SSL for your website.
+Using HTTPS for your web application is a no-brainer, but sometimes it is not intuitively clear on how to get started on using SSL for your website.
 I'm going to be going over step-by-step on generating a [self-signed certficate](https://en.wikipedia.org/wiki/Self-signed_certificate) and testing it out on a Node.js web server.

 ## Generating Private Key

 First let's generate a private key.
-The private key is used to decrypted the data encrypted by the public key.
+The private key is used to decrypt the data encrypted by the public key.
 Only your server should have access to the private key.
 The generated [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) key is 1024-bit [triple DES](https://en.wikipedia.org/wiki/Triple_DES) encrypted.
 It will ask you for a passphrase so make sure you remember it.